 A productivity system for leaders.

-It is important to consider the ramifications of not completing a task or project on time.
+Considering the ramifications of not completing a task or project on time is very important.
 The tasks with higher consequences are a higher priority and need to be towards the top of your to-do list, while tasks that won’t negatively affect you if they aren’t completed on time should move down the list.
 If you will be fired from your job for not completing a task or a project by its due date, it would become one of your highest priorities.